James T. Grady-James H. Stack Award For Interpreting Chemistry For The Public

-Currently the Frank H. T. Rhodes Professor Emeritus of Humane Letters in Cornell University's department of chemistry and chemical biology, Hoffmann, 71, considers his major contribution to be what he conveys as a teacher.
-A colleague of Hoffmann's says, "The breadth of his educational efforts is extraordinary.
-Hoffmann is also an important role model for the new generation of chemists, showing them explicitly that they need not be afraid to speak to the world of their wonderful science."
+This access accrues partly from the trust and respect Seely has established with scientists over the years.
+“He has a real talent for going into someone’s laboratory and listening,” says Phillip R. Certain, dean emeritus of the College of Letters & Science and professor of chemistry emeritus at the University of Wisconsin, Madison, where for the past 15 years Seely has lectured on science writing.
+Seely has a gift for taking information that would be accessible only to scientists and “making the final leap from there to something that anyone would understand,” Certain says.

-Indeed, Hoffmann said at an ACS symposium for his 70th birthday, "I think I've been a good teacher because I've allowed the emotional into what passes between me and my students.
-So I've been able to communicate to students that the subject is ever new to me, that I care that they learn, and that I care about them as human beings."
+James F. Crow, professor emeritus of genetics at Wisconsin agrees.
+“I believe he has an unusual gift for taking a complicated subject and simplifying it without distortion,” Crow says.
+“This is a rare trait.”

-Hoffmann will present the award address during the fall ACS national meeting in Washington, D.C.
+Seely will present the award address at an invitation-only event being planned by the ACS Office of Communications.

 Join the conversation